To help cover many of our concerns as LD riders, let’s look at the body’s systems:

 The Eyes – don’t use a Visine-type eye drop, but rather a natural tears drop that has no antihistamine in it.
 One can find convenient unit-dose eye drops in the pharmacy.
 Keep these in the tank bag or pocket so you can use them at a gas stop if needed for dry eyes.
 Larger, multi-dose bottle of eye drops are not good due to potential bacterial growth and thus eye contamination.

 The Nose – there is a branded product called Ayr [air] and it is great for preventing dry nasal membranes and bloody noses if you suffer from this.
-Apply this gel with your pinkie as frequent as necessary.
+Another product is Boroleum – I only find it on Amazon but it is very good.
+Apply these gels with your pinkie as frequent as necessary.
 If one does suffer bloody noses from the dry air or other causes, and one doesn’t have high blood pressure, then treat the bloody nose with a generic form of Afrin nose spray.
 Something that is also important is to clip the hair in your nose before heading out on a rally.
 There is nothing worse than that single hair really driving you nuts, at speed.
 DAMHIK.

 The Stomach – have some antacid tablets available, just in case; also have some generic Imodium available to prevent or treat diarrhea.
 Pepto Bismol tablets are easy to carry and can help with an upset stomach or diarrhea.